 Dan’s best-known work, Requiem for the Living is a 40-minute, 5-movement work published by Hinshaw Music.
 Information below includes details of the three instrumentation options, ordering information, downloadable program notes, and texts.

-*NOTE*: As of Aug 1, 2016, Hinshaw Music is still in business as always, but is now a part of the Fred Bock Music Companies.
+*NOTE*: Hinshaw Music now a part of the Fred Bock Music Companies.
 All Requiem for the Living products are fully available: vocal and orchestral scores for purchase through Fred Bock (distributed by Hal Leonard), or from your favorite retailer.
-Orchestral scores and parts are still on rental, but NOT from Hal Leonard; instead, please contact email@example.com, or contact Fred Bock Music directly, for renting all scores/parts.
+Orchestral scores and parts are still on rental, but NOT from Hal Leonard; instead, please contact firstname.lastname@example.org, or contact Fred Bock Music directly, for renting all scores/parts.

 Available in three versions:

 - Chamber Ensemble: flute/oboe/horn (optional)/perc (1 player)/ harp**/violin/cello with organ.

 - Expanded Chamber Ensemble* (combines the winds, harp**, and organ parts from the chamber ensemble version with the strings and percussion parts from the orchestral version): flute/oboe/horn (optional)/perc (1 player)/timpani (optional)***/harp/strings (recommended minimum 3-4.3-18.104.22.168) with organ.

 - *This is the version performed by Bel Canto on Youtube and iTunes.